ArduPilot/ardupilot_wiki/copter/source/docs/build-your-own-multicopter.rst

    fast.
 #.
 You are likely to have a good experience if you start with a simple,
    small QuadCopter, either a Ready to Fly or an All Inclusive Kit.
 #.
-For for those with good DIY capabilities an Almost Ready To Fly build
+For those with good DIY capabilities an Almost Ready To Fly build
    like the F450 FlameWheel described below can also work well.
 #.
 For your first MultiCopter, DO NOT initially try to build a Photo /
    Video or First Person View copter, just build a good QuadCopter.